top of page

 • Any dietary restrictions (gluten-free, dairy-free, allergies)

-Samosas, poppadoms and chutneys are the perfect way to start the party, allowing guests to settle in, break the ice,
+Samosas, poppadoms, and chutneys are the perfect way to start the party.
+They allow guests to settle in, break the ice and allows you time to welcome guests before service.

 Finally, nothing completes an Indian meal like something sweet.